szermatt/mistty/docs/source/usage.rst

 accessible with the default TRAMP method, you might consider allowing MisTTY to report remote paths on :kbd:`M-x configure-option mistty-allow-tramp-paths`.

+The TRAMP paths that are generated use the default TRAMP methods.
+If that doesn't work for you, you can configure it globally using :kbd:`M-x configure-option tramp-default-method` or on a per-host basis using :kbd:`M-x configure-option tramp-default-method-alist`.

 Fancy prompts
 -------------